 What is Storage Tank Inspection?

-Storage Tank Inspections cover both in- and out-of-service inspections of vertical and horizontal bulk storage tanks, both above and below ground.
-A combination of techniques is used to provide a comprehensive storage tank inspection, reporting on the overall condition of tank floors, shells, roofs, and structures.
+Storage Tank Inspection covers in- and out-of-service inspections of vertical and horizontal bulk storage tanks, both above and below ground.
+A combination of techniques provides a comprehensive storage tank inspection, reporting on the overall condition of tank floors, shells, roofs, and structures.

 API 620 – Welded Low-Pressure Storage Tank

-This standard provides the requirement for above-ground tanks with a Single Vertical Axis of Revolution.
-The standard applies to the following Tanks.
+This standard requires above-ground tanks with a Single Vertical Axis of Revolution.
+The standard applies to the following Tanks:

 - Tanks with Internal Pressure greater than 3.4KPA (0.5PSIG) But not greater than 103 KPA (15PSI).

 - Tanks with metal temperature from -168 to +120 Degree Centigrade.

 API 650 – Welded Steel Tanks for Oil Storage

 This standard provides the requirement for Vertical, Cylindrical, Above Ground storage tanks.
 This standard applies to the following standards:

 - Internal pressure from atmospheric pressure to 17KPA (2.5PSIG).